rickstaa/stable-gym/simzoo/envs/biological/oscillator/README.md

 ## How to use

 This environment is part of the [simzoo package](https://github.com/rickstaa/simzoo).
-It is therefore registered as a gym environment when you import the Simzoo package.
+It is therefore registered as a gymnasium environment when you import the Simzoo package.
 If you want to use the environment in the stand-alone mode, you can register it yourself.